 - Scale: Your map stretches, perhaps, a half meter square in your hands, but how many square kilometers does it cover?
 The map’s scale tells you what a distance on the maps represents in terms of kilometers or miles.
 It is usually depicted as a ratio of in either inches or centimeters.
 1:100,000 in centimeters means one centimeter on the map equals 100,000 cm (or one kilometer) on the ground.
 Make sure you know the units and their conversions before setting out.

 - Grid Lines: An additional set of lines on the map are grid lines, which divide the mapped terrain into smaller square boxes.

 Reading and correctly following a map can be challenging in rough terrain, even for seasoned adventurers.
 Problems often arise around contour lines and accurately determining scale and distance.
 Here are a few things to keep in mind:

-- One contour line represents one elevation.
+- One contour line represents one rise in elevation, with every fifth line (called an index line) being thicker to make it easier to read.
 One line will link together in a round shape to indicate a hill, or run in long, twisting lines to show a ridge.
-As you cross over contour lines, you are going either up or down hill.
+As you cross over the lines on the map, you are going either up or down hill.

 - Determining distance on a straight road on a topo map is easy.
 But if you’re trying to determine distance on a curving track, it becomes much more challenging.
 Avoid estimating; you will probably be way off and may accidentally plan exceptionally long or short days.
 One trick is using a short string.
 Cut it at a specific length based on the map’s scale.
 Then use it to trace your path on the map.
 This will give you a much better idea of distance.